Fellows in Training (FiT)

 - Subscribers may also receive newsletters with training updates so they may stay abreast of changes and opportunities

-- There are always opportunities to get involved as dynamic individuals to help us build this innovative resource and make it the tool you need: contact the webmaster.
+- There are always opportunities to get involved as dynamic individuals to help us build this innovative resource and make it the tool you need: Contact the webmaster (details as above).
 The site uses the content management software to allow you to contribute even if you have limited experience.

 Accessing the site